-The students have to choose two Generic Electives- one each in the fifth and sixth year of the programme from the list of elective courses given in the curriculum.
+The students have to choose two Generic Electives- one each in the First year (3 or 4 courses) and second year (3 or 4 courses) of the programme from the list of elective courses given in the curriculum.

 Note: A particular elective course will be offered only if at least one third of the students in a class choose that course.
 If less, the elective selected has to be studied as a self-study course only.
 Students have to earn 12 Credits in Generic Elective.